-1120- DISPOSITION OF MATTER PRESENTED IN PRELIMINARY NOTIFICATIONS
+1120-12 DISPOSITION OF MATTER PRESENTED IN PRELIMINARY NOTIFICATIONS

-is not necessary that the resolution of a matter be reported through the issuance of subsequent PNs. is accomplished through licensee reporting and follow-up inspections by the NRC.
+It is not necessary that the resolution of a matter be reported through the issuance of subsequent PNs.
+Tracking and closure of PNs is not required.
+Resolution of issues communicated by PNs is accomplished through licensee reporting and follow-up inspections by the NRC.

 END